thomasraujouan/thomasraujouan.github.io/_posts/2023-08-14-xlab-share.markdown

 {:start="4"}

-4. Run an xlab container with the shared directory mounted.
+4. Run an Xlab container with the shared directory mounted.
 You should replace ABSOLUTE-PATH-TO-SHARED by the absolute path to the shared directory of step 2.

 {% highlight bash %}
 docker run -it --rm \